Sexual Assault of a Child in Texas – Second Degree

 We understand that clients who hire us are coming to us with the biggest problems in their lives, and we treat their problems with the care and attention warranted by the problem.
 We seek out the best outcomes by over-preparing, finding weaknesses in the State’s case, through careful negotiations and, when necessary, trial.

-We know you have a lot of options to chose from.
-You probably got a couple dozen letters in the mail soliciting your business.
-You’ll never get one from us.
-Instead, we hope our results and reviews speak for themselves.
+We know you have a lot of options to choose from.
+We hope our results and reviews speak for themselves.
 Recent Results.

 Time is of the Essence